-1/ The Toronto & District Squash Association (hereafter called “TDWSA”), shall consist of female players who are members of local Clubs and which Clubs shall be members of Squash Ontario.
+1/ The Toronto & District Squash Association (hereafter called “TDWSA”), shall consist of female players who are members of local Clubs (unless they are participating as a substitute player only) and which Clubs shall be members of Squash Ontario.

 2/ The TDWSA is sanctioned by Squash Ontario, the provincial squash association recognized by the Government of Ontario through the Ministry of Health Promotion & Sport.
 As such, we abide by the policies of the association, one of which is the TDWSA Regional League Code of Conduct.

 3/ The TDWSA shall have an Executive Committee, which shall be made up of the TDWSA Chair, Treasurer, Division Convenors, and other positions as determined.